bw2/bw2.github.io/2022-06-01-phenotype-based-prioritization2-LIRICAL-vs-exomiser.md

   </tr>
 </table>

-<i>*</i> NOTE: For cases where the correct gene wasn't detected by a tool at all, its rank was arbitrarily set = 200 before calculating the median and mean
+<i>*</i> NOTE: For cases where the correct gene wasn't detected by a tool at all, its rank was arbitrarily set = 200 before calculating the median and mean ranks.

 ---